Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Are there restrictions for a child performer?

-Along with the permit, the applicant and the talent agency will receive a "Code of Conduct for Working with Child Performers", which outlines acceptable and unacceptable behaviour for those working within the child talent industry.
+Along with the permit, the applicant and the talent agency will receive a "Code of Conduct for Working with Child Performers", which must be followed by those working within the child talent industry.

 What is the purpose of the "Code of Conduct for Working with Child Performers"?

-The code of conduct will be included with the licences and Child Performer Permits along with information on the signs of abuse and what to do if you suspect that abuse may be occurring.
+The Code of Conduct will be included with the licences and Child Performer Permits along with information on the signs of abuse and what to do if you suspect abuse may be occurring.
 Anyone seeking a licence to work with child performers will be required to follow the code of conduct.

 What is required by the "Code of Conduct for Working with Child Performers"?